playcanvas/vscode-extension/README.md

 #### Find in Files

 The extension supports searching in project files - use `PlayCanvas: Search` to search in the current project or `PlayCanvas:Find In Files` from the context menu to search for a pattern.
-The search is case-insensitive, the maximum number of results controlled by `maxSearchResults` setting.
-As soon as standard Search Dialog [supported by vscode API](https://github.com/microsoft/vscode/issues/73524), we will reimplement it.
-Currently standard Find dialog searched in the opened files only, so please use Playcanvas' one.
-Default shortcut is Cmd+Shift+', change it in VS Code settings - search for PlayCanvas: Search command.
+The search is case-insensitive and the maximum number of results is controlled by the `maxSearchResults` setting.
+As soon as the standard Search Dialog is [supported by the VS Code API](https://github.com/microsoft/vscode/issues/73524), we will reimplement it.
+Currently, the standard Find dialog searches in opened files only, so please use the PlayCanvas one instead.
+The default shortcut is `Cmd+Shift+'`.
+Customize this shortcut in the VS Code settings (search for the `PlayCanvas: Search` command).

 #### Settings